ShawnLJW/cereal-is-a-soup.github.io/README.md

 ### [Where Has The Time Gone](https://github.com/cereal-is-a-soup/WhereHasTheTimeGone)
 - Top-down shooter inspired by SUPERHOT.
 Time only moves when you move.
 - Fun gameplay, try to out the hordes of enemies with your abilities.
 - Simplistic but immersive design.
+Easy-to-use UI.

 ## Leadership
 **Logistics EXCO IC, New Media Club**